ung0v/ai-sdk-v5-crash-course/exercises/03-advanced/03.2-custom-data-parts/problem/readme.md

 - sources
 - tool calls and results

 But here, our plan is to extend it and create a new data part called `data-suggestion`, which will have a single suggestion for what the user should ask next.
+Check the [reference material](/exercises/99-reference/99.4-custom-data-parts-streaming/explainer/readme.md) for more information.

 ## Creating a Custom Message Stream